New Braunfels, Texas: History

 Meusebach discovered that Prince Carl's choice of the inadequate Carlshafen (Indianola) as a port of entry, as well as the isolated route to New Braunfels, was deliberately chosen to keep the Germans from interacting with any Americans.
 According to Nicolaus Zink, Prince Carl had planned to establish a German feudal state by secretly bringing in immigrants and placing them in military fortresses.
 Meusebach, who had renounced his own title of nobility, took a different approach and invited Americans to settle in the Vereins territory.

 Prince Carl, being an officer of the Imperial Army of Austria, had kept a uniformed military unit at the ready in Indianola.
 Meusebach converted the military unit to a more needed work detail.
 A finance and business structure for the colony was put in place by Meusebach.
 He also provided for adequate food and shelter for the colonists.
 On August 11, 1845, Hermann Friedrich Seele became the first teacher for the German-English school in New Braunfels.
 Meusebach established friendly relations with a local tribe of Waco Indians.
 Upon seeing his reddish-blonde hair, they called him Ma-be-quo-si-to-mu, "Chief with the burning hair of the head".

 In May 1846, Meusebach received a letter from Count Castell informing him 4,304 emigrants were on their way to Texas.
 With no funds and no new settlements, the mass of emigrants was stalled at Carlshafen.
 Meusebach's requests to the Verein for more money, and his warnings of pending bankruptcy for the Verein, brought no results.
 As a last resort, Meusebach instructed D.H.
 Klaener to publish the plight in the German news media.
 Embarrassed by the publicity, the Verein established a $60,000 letter of credit.
 The amount was not adequate for sustaining the total number of German emigrants in Texas, but Castell also sent Philip Cappes as special commissioner to observe the situation.
 Cappes had also been instructed by Castell to observe Meusebach and to secretly report back every detail.
 By the time Cappes departed in March 1847, he recommended another $200,000 be advanced.

 Cappes invited Henry Francis Fisher to New Braunfels, in spite of Fisher not being entirely trustworthy to the Verein.
-As of February 11, 1845, Fisher had been involved in coercing newly arrived immigrants to sign documents stating their intent to depart from the Verein and align with Fisher's friend Dr. Friedrich Schubbert, also known as Friedrich Strubberg.
+As of February 11, 1845, Fisher had been involved in coercing newly arrived immigrants to sign documents stating their intent to depart from the Verein and align with Fisher's friend Friedrich Schubbert, also known as Friedrich Strubberg.